 Mr. Levin became Tilray's Chief Operating Officer on January 13, 2020.
-Pursuant to the terms of his employment agreement, or the Levin Agreement, Mr. Levin will receive an initial annual base salary of \$400,000 USD and received an annual performance and retention bonus of up to 50% of his annual base salary.
-Mr. Levin was granted 100,000 RSUs, which settle in shares of Tilray's Class 2 common stock, pursuant to the Plan.
-Mr. Levin's RSUs shall vest over a three-year vesting schedule, under which 33.34% of the RSUs will vest on the first anniversary of the grant date of such RSUs, with the remaining RSUs vesting quarterly thereafter, subject to his continued service to Tilray through each relevant vesting date.
+Pursuant to the terms of his employment agreement, or the Levin Agreement, as amended, Mr. Levin will receive an initial annual base salary of \$400,000 USD and received an annual performance and retention bonus of up to 50% of his annual base salary.

-If Mr. Levin is terminated without cause or resigns for good reason, as such terms are defined in the Levin Agreement, he will receive a severance payment equal to 6 months his base salary and pro-rated target annual bonus, as then in effect, and accelerated vesting of the portion of each outstanding equity incentive award that would have vested had Mr. Levin remained employed through the next vesting date prorated for his period of employment during the vesting period within which Mr. Levin's employment is terminated.
-Mr. Levin is also entitled to COBRA benefits for up to 6 months after termination without cause or resignation for good reason.
+If Mr. Levin is terminated without cause or resigns for good reason, as such terms are defined in the Levin Agreement, he will receive a severance payment equal to 12 months his base salary and pro-rated target annual bonus, as then in effect, and accelerated vesting of the portion of each outstanding equity incentive award that would have vested had Mr. Levin remained employed through the next vesting date prorated for his period of employment during the vesting period within which Mr. Levin's employment is terminated.
+Mr. Levin is also entitled to COBRA benefits for up to 12 months after termination without cause or resignation for good reason.
 Upon a change in control, as such term is defined in the Plan, all of Mr. Levin's equity-based awards will vest in full.